Travis Kelce Player Prop Bets for NFL Week 11 - Kansas City vs. Dallas - NewsBreak

 Discover player props odds, plays, and insights for Travis Kelce in his Week 11 contest with the Kansas City Chiefs against the Dallas Cowboys.

-Oddsmakers have listed player prop bets for Travis Kelce ahead of his next NFL game on Sunday at 4:25 PM ET airing on FOX.
-Kelce and the Kansas City Chiefs (6-4) meet the Dallas Cowboys (7-2) in Week 11 at GEHA Field at Arrowhead Stadium.
+In advance of Sunday's game, here are the key stats and trends you need to know about Travis Kelce and his player prop bet options.
+He'll take the field starting at 4:25 PM ET on FOX.
+Kelce's Kansas City Chiefs (6-4) and the Dallas Cowboys (7-2) square off in Week 11 at GEHA Field at Arrowhead Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .